Battling for her Beliefs – A conversation with the ‘FANTASTIC MS CLAIRE FOX.’

 By Lizzie Soden/Greg Scorzo

-Claire convenes the Battle of Ideas Festival at the Barbican in London every October.
+Claire convenes the Battle of Ideas Festival at the Barbican in London.

-We were interested in talking to Claire because she is, like us, difficult to classify politically.
+We talked to Claire at length about the festival.
+We were interested in talking to her because she is, like us, difficult to classify politically.
 She is both unabashedly unorthodox and surprisingly common sensical.
 Claire is also a fierce advocate of free-speech and refreshingly clear in the way she expresses herself.
 You could even call her counter-cultural considering much of what culture is today.
 As is obvious, we love counter-culture here at CULTURE ON THE OFFENSIVE.

 Culture on the Offensive : So, tell us about the Battle of Ideas?
 What’s the thinking behind it?